KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-LeagueOfLegends by JulianEgbert](https://github.com/JulianEgbert/MMM-LeagueOfLegends)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-LeagueOfLegends.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-LeagueOfLegends.js`: Replace it with built-in fetch.

 ### [MMM-learnlanguage by thekampany](https://github.com/thekampany/MMM-learnlanguage)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-learnlanguage.js`: Replace it with built-in fetch.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.